syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Nodes-or-Shapes.md

 ---
 layout: post
-title: Nodes-or-Shapes | Windows Forms | Syncfusion
+title: Nodes or Shapes in Windows Forms Diagram control | Syncfusion
-description: nodes or shapes
+description: Learn about Nodes or Shapes support in Syncfusion Windows Forms Diagram control and more details.
 platform: windowsforms
 control: Diagram
 documentation: ug
 ---

-# Nodes or Shapes
+# Nodes or Shapes in Windows Forms Diagram

 The Diagram control supports different kinds of nodes.
 The following are the nodes that are supported by the Diagram control: